 The main church of Haghpat Monastery is called St. Nshan, which I saved for last.
 The gavit alone is huge, and is said to contain the remains of a former king.
 And the lit candles reveal that this is the only part of the church to remain active.

 Notably, the church, which was constructed between 976 and 991, was designed by an architect named Trdat.
-Later on, he would go on to repair the dome of the Hagia Sophia in Constantinople (Istanbul).
+He was also responsible for the Cathedral of Ani and Church of Gagik I at the former Armenian capital of Ani.
+Later on, he’d even repair the dome of the Hagia Sophia in Constantinople (Istanbul).

 The main church is a typical domed cross-church, much like those at Sanahin.
 But what sets this one apart are its beautiful frescoes, which have apparently been recently restored.
 The main scene at the top depicts Jesus enthroned, while the smaller scenes below depict his birth and baptism.